aegomez/chat-app-users/README.md

 - `MONGODB_PASS`: the MongoDB password (these two were separated from the URI to avoid some parsing issues that can happen when using special characters in the password).
 - `AUTH_API_URI`: the location of the auth service.
 - `CHAT_API_URI`: the location of the chat/conversations service.
+- `CLOUDINARY_URL`: location of the image CDN provider, can be replaced for a different service, or just locally.
 - `PORT`: this is automatically assigned by some services (Heroku, etc.), so be careful before setting it (default 3000).

 ### Development mode